 - Unusually colored poop: This can be a sign that something may not work as it should.
 Simply put, look out for red, black, yellow, or pale stools that are generally unrelated to food, supplement, or medication intake.

 - Infrequent bowel movements.
 If you often have difficulty going at least once per day, it’s best to see a doctor or registered dietitian to make appropriate dietary and activity modifications.

 Now that you what different types of poop mean, the goal is to have regular, healthy bowel movements.

 All things considered, consistently practicing healthy habits will support normal poops.
 As a dietitian, I recommend the following pieces of advice:

-1. Create a distraction-free environment by limiting phone or tablet usage while on the toilet.
+- Create a distraction-free environment.
+Limit phone or tablet usage while on the toilet.

 - Define your normal.
 As mentioned earlier, everyone’s own version of normal poop may vary.
 Be in tune with what looks healthy for you on most days.

-3. Eat a diet rich in high-fiber foods like whole grains, vegetables, fruits, and beans.
+- Eat a diet rich in high-fiber foods.
+Opt for whole grains, vegetables, fruits, and beans.
 On average, men should aim to eat 38 grams of fiber daily and women should aim for 25 grams daily.

 - Nourish your gut microbiome with good bacteria.
 You can optimize your gut and digestive health by focusing on microbial diversity.
-We like incorporating a daily probiotic and drinking fermented foods and drinks.
+We like incorporating a daily probiotic and consuming fermented foods and drinks.

-5. Make sure to hydrate on a daily basis with plenty of H2O and water-rich fruits like cucumber, watermelons, apples, and pears to help support bowel movements.
+- Boost hydration.
+Drink plenty of H2O and consume water-rich fruits like cucumber, watermelons, apples, and pears to help support bowel movements.